 Beautiful Great Park is ideal for long, romantic walks.
 Thick treetops of old plate trees, chestnuts, and poplars change each other’s place in this oasis of peace and beauty with rows of colorful flowers.
 Still, you can feel a fine coating in every detail of this romantic postcard.
 In faded color on facades of old villas in fine, contours of ‘President’ hotel, rustic – work of ‘Small inn’, an open-air summer stage, in the female and male strand (bathing beach).

 Carska Bara is the largest individual bog in Serbia, located in the municipality of Zrenjanin.
-The reserve is a complex of various wetland ecosystems that include lakes, swamps, meadows, and forest.
+The reserve is a complex of various wetland ecosystems that include lakes, swamps, meadows, and forests.

 Along with the neighboring pond of Stari Begej – the old arm of the Begej river, it forms the Special nature reserve „Carska Bara“.
 Wetland consists of many smaller bodies of water: rivers, canals, lakes, and ponds.
 It is covered with reed beds, willow thickets, and rushes and it is known for its color diversity.
 The central, lake section is known for its blue, clear water, while the surrounding salt marshes have white and yellow waters, all within green woods.